 The calls emitted by the vervet monkeys may be more or less automatic, not intentional, but to turn to the second piece of evidence, there are also examples among non-human animals of intentional, communicative signing, this time by means of gestures.
 The outstanding example here is the way chimpanzees communicate in situations of targeted help, as they are called.

-In one oft cited study, for example, a first chimp needs a stick to reach food outside its enclosure and notices a stick that would do the job lying in an adjoining enclosure occupied by a second chimp (Yamamoto, Humle and Tanaka 2009, 2012).
-The first chimp draws the attention of the second to the stick, and to its desire for that stick, by reaching towards it as if it were within its grasp, which it clearly is not.
-In taking that action the first chimp reveals, not just a desire to get the stick, but a desire to get it by means of having the second chimp recognize its desire—see the significance of the futile reaching—and respond appropriately.
+In one oft cited study, for example, a first chimp needs a stick to reach food outside its enclosure and notices a stick that would do the job lying in an adjoining enclosure occupied by a second chimp (Yamamoto, Humle, and Tanaka 2009, 2012).
+The first chimp draws the attention of the second to the stick, and to its desire for that stick, by reaching toward it as if it were within its grasp, which it clearly is not.
+In taking that action the first chimp reveals, not just a desire to get the stick, but a desire to get it by means of having the second chimp recognize its desire—see the significance of the futile reaching—and to respond appropriately.
 The first chimp acts in a broadly communicative manner and generally succeeds in conveying the message and winning the cooperation of the second (Grice 1957; Neale 1992; Moore 2016).

 Given such capacities among non-human animals, and given the utility that signs would have for the humanoids in conducting joint action, it is plausible to think that they will come to intentionally use different sounds as names, as we might say, for the objects on which they do or might act together and for the activities they might jointly perform.
 And with such a naming capacity at their disposal, they will surely extend the names they use to just about any pattern that becomes salient to them, whether in the world around them, or in their own individual or collective efforts.

 The development envisaged here among the humanoids can be highlighted by returning to the contrast with our simple, sensitized pigeon.
 Even the pigeon might be trained to make a sound, say ‘troor’, on forming the perceptual belief that a door is triangular, where the belief is a disposition to act on its desire as it is appropriate for it to act in the presence of such a door.
 But while the pigeon might be trained in this way, there would be no reason to think that it uses the sound ‘troor’ intentionally to mark the presence of the property assigned in its belief.
-That property does not exist for it as an object of attention and so the sign cannot function in its mind—though it might function in ours—as giving information about the property: viz., that it is instantiated here or there.
+That property does not exist for it as an object of attention and so the sign cannot function in its mind—though it might function in ours—as giving information about the property: viz. that it is instantiated here or there.